usnistgov/pmlinux/README.md

 6) To compile, run the following command: make.

 7) To insert/use the module, run the following command: sudo insmod kernel-pm.ko.
 The system will prompt you to enter your password.

+The following steps are required to use the database (without the module):

+1) Create a directory pm in your home space

+2) Create a directory pm-linux within pm.
+Put all of the code from this repository in this directory

+3) Run LinuxPM.sql first in ~/pm/pm-linux/policy-machine-code/executables using the following command: mysql -u root -p < LinuxPM.sql

+4) Run java -cp ~/pm/pm-linux/policy-machine-code/policy-machine/dist/lib/LinuxPM.jar:mysql-connector-java-5.1.31-bin.jar pm.PMAccess user object from ~/pm/pm-linux/policy-machine-code/policy-machine/build/pm